 Due to the unique nature of each site, we have more than 1,400 standard emission factors in our Environmental Information Management System that are applied at different sites.
 This number does not include thousands of additional factors that are calculated daily for different fuels and sites based on fuel composition analysis.
 These factors give us real-time gas composition and resulting carbon content.

 5.3 The role of regulation in GHG reporting

-Alberta requires large emitting facilities to use the methodology and emission factors used in their site-specific and government-approved Specified Gas Emitters Regulation (SGER) baseline, and changes cannot be made without restating and re-verifying the baseline and previous year’s emissions.
-Each of our sites that report through the SGER successfully generated positive (approved) verifications for the 2016 reporting year at a reasonable level of assurance.
+Alberta requires large emitting facilities to use the standard methodology and emission factors in the Carbon Competitiveness Initiative Regulation (CCIR) submission.
+Each of our sites that report through the CCIR successfully generated positive (approved) verifications for the 2018 reporting year at a reasonable level of assurance.

 5.4 GHG Standard practices and methodologies

 External agencies have developed industry-accepted standard methodologies that operators can choose to use in the absence of prescribed methods.
 The standard practices and methodologies we follow are widely accepted, well researched and documented so that the numbers produced are verifiable by governments and third parties, and are consistently applied from year to year.

 A partial list of these standard methodologies and guidance documents includes: